ONG: Orthogonal Natural Gradient Descent: Experiments

 \subsubsection{Permuted MNIST}

 Here, we more closely examine our methods' performance on Permuted MNIST.
 Table \ref{tab:app-permuted-mnist} lists the final task-wise test accuracies for each method after the model finishes sequentially training on all tasks.
 The plots in Figure \ref{fig:all-accuracies-permuted} examine the evolution of validation accuracy during training, specifically how per-task accuracies evolve as the model continues to be trained on newer and newer tasks.
+These finer-grain results show just how quickly the accuracy starts dropping off as we train on newer tasks, and further reinforce the idea that our method of projection is likely misaligned with our metric space of choice.